Sitefinity/Sitefinity-CLI/README.md

 ```

 You can mix both appsettings.json parameters and direct command-line parameters, with the latter having precedence.

+### General flow of migration

+**RECOMMENDATION**: We recommend to analyze and evaluate the state of your Sitefinity project and to estimate the resources needed for migration before starting the migration itself.
+For more information, see [Technology migration](https://www.progress.com/documentation/sitefinity-cms/technology-migration).

+To migrate your Sitefinity CMS project, perform the following procedure:

+* Start with the migration of templates that a subset of pages is based on OR migrate all of the page templates at once.
+* Make adjustments to the migrated structure as needed:
+  * Set a file system template.
+  * Migrate the widgets used on the template
+    * Take a business decision if you can stop using some of the existing widgets.
+For example, drop widgets if the busness need is no longer there.
+    * Manually configure the widgets that are migrated.
+  * Make adjustment to the look and feel of the page.
+* Once you complete the migration of the chosen page templates, move on to the pages structure.
+  * Sitefinity CLI duplicates the Pages by default and excludes the copies from the navigation.
+  * Once you fully migrate the page, specify the --replace option to the CLI `migrate page` command.

+**NOTE**: You can specify the `--replace` option only when the page has a duplicate.

+**NOTE**: The CLI uses the page's and the template's `Title` property to identify the page or the page template that it created.
+The format has a suffix of `(migrated to Decoupled)`.
+This process avoids conflicts with existing pages and page templates.

+**NOTE**: The CLI uses only data from the published pages and page templates. `Draft` and `Temp` changes are not migrated.

+**NOTE**: Migration of forms is automatic if there is a form widget on the page.

+### Migrating templates
+* When migrating templates, be sure to create the corresponding file system layout files in advance.
+The migration assumes that those would be in place and it will create the duplicate page templates with a reference to the file system layout files.
+* An option to provide a mapping for the placeholders in the layout files is available both in the CLI and in the appsettings.json file.
+The mapping is used adjust the names of the placeholders in the layout files to match the names of the placeholders in the migrated page templates.
+* When migrating templates, the CLI migrates first the parent page templates.
+Migration cannot happen otherwise.
+* If parent page templates are migrated automatically, they will be also published automatically.

+### Migrating pages
+* When migrating pages, the option recursive can be used to migrate all child pages of the selected page.

+### Migrating hierarchies

+**NOTE**: When migrating **pages**, the CLI will not migrate the **parent page templates**.
+All dependent page templates must be migrated before migrating pages.

+### Safe box & Testing
+All pages and page templates are duplicated by default with a suffix in the their `Title` `(migrated to Decoupled)`.
+This provides a level of isolation for existing pages and page templates, so that the migration can happen seamlessly and without downtime.
+This is a great way to test the changes before they go live.

+**NOTE**: Pages support the option `--replace`.
+See [Migration options](#migration-options).
+This replaces the page contents on the **ACTUAL** page and saves them as a draft.
+Thanks to this option, existing links from content blocks, html fields, and related data are kept and you do not need to update these references.
+When using the `--replace` option, the page is automatically saved as Draft, regardless of the value of the --action option.

+**NOTE**: Duplicated Pages are hidden from navigation by default.

 ### Widget migration
 You have two options for migration of widgets: